Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

-We now analyze the detection properties of traps with respect to Pauli deviations.
-As already mentioned, detecting such deviations is enough to detect any malicious Server behavior, since it can always be reduced to a convex combination of Pauli operators (Lemma \ref{lemma:mblind:Pauli deviations}).
+Using the above notation, delegating trap $C_q$ means for the Client to compute an appropriate $+1$-eigenstate, extract its classical representation in terms of $\x_0$, $\Alabel_1, ..., \Alabel_t$ and feed it to Protocol \ref{protocol:mblind_DQC}.
+On the other hand, to delegate the target computation on input $\x$, the Client uses the Protocol with $\x$ and $\Alabel_i=\Tlabel$ for each $i$.

 The following definition captures the Pauli deviations that a trap allows to detect.
-Intuitively, a Pauli deviation $\E$ \emph{triggers} a trap if it flips the expected measurement outcome (since measurements are in the $\Z$ basis, the outcome is deterministically $0$ by design if $\E=\id$ or $\Z$, flipped if $\E=\X$ or $\Y$).
+Intuitively, a Pauli deviation $\E$ \emph{triggers} a trap if it flips the expected measurement outcome.
+Indeed, for measurements in the $\Z$ basis, the outcome is deterministically $0$ by design if $\E=\id$ or $\Z$, and is flipped if $\E=\X$ or $\Y$.

-\begin{definition}[Detection of deviations] Let $\E\in\Pauli_{n+t}$ be a Pauli deviation, and let $q\leq n+t$ be a trap.
-We say deviation $\E$ is \emph{detected} by trap $q$ if the deviation and $\Z_q$ anti-commute, and that it is \emph{undetected} if they commute:
+\begin{definition}[Detection of deviations] Let $\E\in\Pauli_{n+t}$ be a Pauli deviation, and let $C_q$ be a trap for $q\in Q$.
+We say that deviation $\E$ is \emph{detected} by trap $C_q$ if the deviation and $\Z_q$ anti-commute, and that it is \emph{undetected} if they commute:

 \end{definition}